Covenants Presentation Part 1

 There are many questions that could be asked.
 Do you embrace the Law of Moses, or do you embrace grace and truth which came by Messiah, or perhaps both?

-One of the key scriptures that has always been on our mind for the last number of years is John 13:34 and Yahushua told his disciples, and He’s telling us,
+One of the key scriptures that have been on our mind for the last number of years is John 13:34, Yahushua told his disciples, and he’s telling us,

 A new commandment I give unto you.
 That you love one another; as I have loved you, that you also love one another.
 By this all men know that you are my disciples, if ye have love one to another.
-(John 13:34 KJV)
+(Joh 13:34-35 KJV)

 So being likeminded to these Philippians, as Paul is writing to them, is something he says is important, being likeminded.
 Unfortunately, there are not many that are really likeminded today.
 We are different minded.
 We have different ways of understanding the scriptures, different ways of applying the Old Testament, and the New Testament, and the Torah and whether we should have the Torah, or whether we shouldn’t or how much of it should we keep and so forth.